 7 Horrifying Iowa Stories You Didn’t Learn About In History Class

-Are there any other little-known stories you’d like to tell?
+Are there any other Iowa ghost stories you’d like to tell?
+Or do you have any little-known tidbits about Iowa history?
 Share them in the comments below!